• About

 “…These MDAs failed to appear.
 The Senate considers this attitude as a sabotage to the effort of the federal government to secure the loans and fund the infrastructure development that this country desperately needs.

-“Because already, the National Assembly has approved the loan requests but there is need for clarification.
+“Because already, the National Assembly has approved the loan requests, but there is a need for clarification.

-“We are giving them just one week to appear before the committee on loan and foreign debts and if they fail to appear, we’ll take appropriate and prompt action because this Senate will not condone any sabotage to the effort of this administration,” he said.
+“We are giving them just one week to appear before the committee on loans and foreign debts, and if they fail to appear, we’ll take appropriate and prompt action because this Senate will not condone any sabotage to the effort of this administration,” he said.

 Buhari’s loan requests

-It is not clear the exact loan request the Senate President was referring to as the Senate had in the past three months approved three external loan requests from the president.
+It is not clear which exact loan request the Senate President was referring to, as the Senate had in the past three months approved three external loan requests from the president.

 The Senate had on July 7, approved a $6.1 billion loan request by President Muhammadu Buhari, an amount equivalent to N2.343 trillion.